defenseunicorns/delivery-aws-iac/doc/adr/0013-opinionated-tofu-aws-wrapper-modules.md

 - Add one layer with Defense Unicorns opinions around official AWS modules.
 (Don't wrap our wrappers)
   - This layer shall be highly opinionated.
 We'll be removing most choices in favor of "classes" of settings based on context.
-  - All defaults for the official aws module shall be captured in a single file. (i.e.: `local-aws-eks-official-defaults.tf`).
+  - All defaults for the official aws module shall be captured in a single file. (i.e.: `locals-defaults-terraform-aws-vpc.tf`).
     This enables programmatic updates from the source module and ensures that defaults do not get changed out from under us.
   - We'll be removing most options in favor of decisions.
 This doesn't mean we can't add flexibility later, but we will start with stronger opinions with options based on UDS bundle needs.
 Examples...
     - Kubernetes version shall be fixed in the module.